fancyui/Gobel-Power-RN-BMS-RS485-ModBus/readme.md

   </td>
  </tr>
 </table>

 LENID: Indicates the number of bytes in the INFO field item.
 When LENID=0, INFO is empty, that is, there is no such item.
 LENID has only 12 bits, so the maximum number of bytes cannot exceed 4095.

 LCHKSUM: The CHKSUM value of LENID with 12 bits, which is calculated as follows:

  1>Addition: D11D10D9D8 + D7D6D5D4 + D3D2D1D0

  2>Take the remainder when divided by 16

  3>Take the complement and add 1.

 Example:
  INFO byte count is 18, which is LENID = 0000 0000 0010B

  Sum: 0000B+0001B+0010B = 0011B

  Modulo 16 remainder: 0011B

  Inverted and added by 1: 1101B

  Therefore, LCHKSUM is 1101B.

-Please check function for reference.
+Please check function field_length() for reference.